Madhulathayallamanda/Traffic-Guard-Bengaluru/README.md

    zero changes — it already scores any record with those fields.
 New detections simply join the same hotspot ranking in real time.

-This keeps the (already real, already working) analytics core completely decoupled from camera hardware, so the project demos perfectly today and has a clear, credible path to full CCTV integration tomorrow.
+This design allows the existing analytics pipeline to be extended with live CCTV detections in the future without significant architectural changes.

 ---